 |Facioscapulohumeral Muscular Dystrophy (FSHD) Facioscapulohumeral Muscular Dystrophy (FSHD) Information||DUX4||

 |Pipeline Expansion Opportunities|

 DM1 is a rare, progressive genetic disease that is estimated to affect more than 40,000 people in the United States and over 74,000 people in Europe.
 DM1 is a monogenic, autosomal dominant disease caused by an abnormal expansion in a region of the DMPK gene.

-Our DM1 candidate, DYNE-101, consists of a proprietary Fab conjugated with our linker to an antisense oligonucleotide (ASO).
+Our DM1 product candidate, DYNE-101, consists of a proprietary Fab conjugated with our linker to an antisense oligonucleotide (ASO).
 Our DM1 program is designed to address the genetic basis of DM1 by reducing the levels of mutant DMPK RNA in the nucleus, releasing splicing proteins, allowing normal mRNA processing and translation of normal proteins and potentially stopping or reversing disease.
-In preclinical studies, we have observed reduction of nuclear foci and correction of splicing in DM1 patient cells, robust reduction in toxic human nuclear DMPK and correction of splicing in a novel in vivo model developed by Dyne, reversal of myotonia after a single dose in a DM1 disease model, and enhanced muscle distribution as evidenced by reduced levels of cytoplasmic wild type DMPK RNA in non-human primates.
+In preclinical studies, we have observed reduction of nuclear foci and correction of splicing in DM1 patient cells, robust reduction in toxic human nuclear DMPK and correction of splicing in a novel in vivo model developed by Dyne, reversal of myotonia in a DM1 disease model, and enhanced muscle distribution as evidenced by reduced levels of cytoplasmic wild type DMPK RNA in non-human primates.